Patrogenic/Patrogenic/README.md

 - 👀 I’m interested in all things software, but am primarily focused on the web at the moment.
 I like learning and reading books.
 I like to journal and reflect and think.
 - 🌱 I’m currently learning:
--web design principles.
+-Web design principles.
 I feel like this is a weak point of mine and projects are judged at a glance by how they look.
--how to become more comfortable using organizational principles (SOLID) so I can take advantage of more code reuse and better organized code.
+-How to become more comfortable using organizational principles (SOLID) so I can take advantage of more code reuse and better organized code.
--how to make unit testing a habit
+-How to make unit testing a habit
 -Vue
 - 📫 How to reach me:
 -Email: patrick.elzinga14@yahoo.com